SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 21 May, 2025 at 23:34:51
+# Last Refreshed - 22 May, 2025 at 23:35:03
 The Latest Activity was a Ride -

-<b>☁️ Tuesday work head clearing</b>
+<b>🌤️ Ride until the sun goes down Somerset Afternoon Ride</b>

-which happened on 20 May, 2025 at 15:35:11
+which happened on 22 May, 2025 at 16:29:26

-Which is 0 years, 0 months, 1 days, 7 hours and 59 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 5 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/14541566842
+You can see it here https://www.strava.com/activities/14564327758

 ## Number of Rides
 How many rides have I done each year?